cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``expunge_mode:`` delayed

-        The mode in which messages (and their corresponding cache entries) are expunged.  "default" mode is the old behavior in which the message files are purged at the time of the EXPUNGE, but index and cache records are retained to facilitate QRESYNC.
-(Note that this behaviour is no longer the default, but is so named for historical reasons.)
+        The mode in which messages (and their corresponding cache entries) are expunged.  "semidelayed" mode is the old behavior in which the message files are purged at the time of the EXPUNGE, but index and cache records are retained to facilitate QRESYNC.
         In "delayed" mode, which is the default since Cyrus 2.5.0, the message files are also retained, allowing unexpunge to rescue them.
 In "immediate" mode, both the message files and the index records are removed as soon as possible.
 In all cases, nothing will be finally purged until all other processes have closed the mailbox to ensure they never see data disappear under them.
-In "default" or "delayed" mode, a later run of "cyr_expire" will clean out the retained records (and possibly message files).
+In "semidelayed" or "delayed" mode, a later run of "cyr_expire" will clean out the retained records (and possibly message files).
         This reduces the amount of I/O that takes place at the time of EXPUNGE and should result in greater responsiveness for the client, especially when expunging a large number of messages.
-        Allowed values: *default*, *immediate*, *delayed*
+        Allowed values: *immediate*, *semidelayed*, *delayed*

     .. endblob expunge_mode

     .. startblob failedloginpause

-    ``failedloginpause:`` 3
+    ``failedloginpause:`` 3s

-        Number of seconds to pause after a failed login.
+        Time to pause after a failed login.

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob failedloginpause